Adenoma- A benign polyp that may be pre cancerous.

 Urologist- A physician who specializes in the urinary tract.

-VUS - A variant of uncertain significance (VUS) is a genetic sequence change whose association with disease risk is currently unknown.
+VUS - A variant of uncertain significance (VUS) is a genetic sequence change which association with hereditary risk is currently unknown.
 Persons with a VUS should be managed as though they have Lynch syndrome.